 Bachelor of Arts (B.A.)
 Degree.
 The B.A. degree requires 45-60 semester hours for the major.
 Depending on the major, 18 to 24 hours must be selected from upper-division (300- or 400-level) courses.
 The semester-hour requirements in the major are distributed between a field of specialization (30 to 53 hours) and one or more related fields (an additional 15 hours).
 The exact content of the major is selected by a student in consultation with an advisor under rules and regulations of the department or school concerned.
-Auditions and/or interviews are required for admission to the B.A. in Theatre with emphasis degree program.
+Auditions and/or interviews are required for admission to the B.A. in Theatre with concentrations degree program.
 Consult the Department of Theatre for specific information.
+An entrance audition is also required for admission to the B.A. in Music degree program.